Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - Although Deep Blue relied mainly on brute-force methods rather than on rule-based reasoning, it did use heuristic search, one of AI's foundational techniques.
 - The differences between Kasparov and Deep Blue simply indicate how much better chess programs would fare if they employed human-chess-playing knowledge and skills and machine learning methods in addition to brute force.

-### Chapter Thirty-Three: Ubiquitous Artificial Intelligence
+### Chapter 33: Ubiquitous Artificial Intelligence

 - First, it's the technology of how to apply knowledge to action to achieve goals.
 - The second ingredient is the miniaturization of the physical systems that have this ability for intelligent action.